Permits & Reservations

 Picking up Reserved Permits

-You must pick up your reserved Permits and register for Customs at the Trail Center in Skagway (located on Broadway between 1st and 2nd Avenues).
+You must pick up your reserved Permits and register for Customs at the Trail Center in Skagway .
 Hours of operation are 8:00 am - 5:00 pm ADT, seven days a week.

 When picking up Permits, all hikers must be present and have proper documentation for crossing the border.
 Please allow approximately 20 minutes when picking up your permits.

-Walk-in Permits are issued on a first-come first-serve basis at the Trail Center in Skagway (located on Broadway between 1st and 2nd Avenues) beginning at 1:00 pm ADT the day before you wish to start your hike.
+Walk-in Permits are issued on a first-come first-serve basis at the Trail Center in Skagway (located at 520 Broadway) beginning at 1:00 pm ADT the day before you wish to start your hike.
 In addition to the allocated Walk-in Permits, no show Reservations will also be reallocated at 1:00 pm each day (for a same-day start).

 Walk-ins must specify which campgrounds they will stay at for each night of their trip when Permits are issued.
 Parks Canada cannot guarantee availability of Walk-in Permits.
 Delays of more than a day are generally uncommon.
 To increase your chances of getting a Walk-in Permit we suggest that you be as flexible as possible in terms of your trip plans.